-(1) Maximum peak inverse voltage means the same for thyratrons as for phanotrons; it is the greatest potential difference that the tube will withstand in a direction opposite to that for normal conduction without permitting electron flow in the reverse direction, from plate to emitter.
+- (1) Maximum peak inverse voltage means the same for thyratrons as for phanotrons; it is the greatest potential difference that the tube will withstand in a direction opposite to that for normal conduction without permitting electron flow in the reverse direction, from plate to emitter.
 In single-phase circuits such as have been shown in all our diagrams, the peak is equal to 1.414 times the rms or effective value when potentials are sine wave.
 Distorted waveforms and surges of potential or electron flow in power lines may greatly increase the actual peak.
-In case of doubt the actual peaks are measured with an oscillograph or by means of a spark gap, in which the distance across which a spark is forced indicates the peak potential difference.

-(2) Maximum peak forward voltage is a rating that applies only to controlled tubes such as thyratrons.
-It is the greatest potential difference, applied in the normal direction, that can be controlled by the grid voltage without allowing breakdown and conduction.

-(3-4) Maximum peak negative grid potential is limited by the design of the tube.
+In case of doubt the actual peaks are measured with an oscillograph or by means of a spark gap, in which the distance across which a spark is forced indicates the peak potential difference. - (2) Maximum peak forward voltage is a rating that applies only to controlled tubes such as thyratrons.
+It is the greatest potential difference, applied in the normal direction, that can be controlled by the grid voltage without allowing breakdown and conduction. - (3-4) Maximum peak negative grid potential is limited by the design of the tube.
 Positive grid potential must be limited to prevent excessive electron flow in the grid circuit.
-Ordinarily the grid circuit is designed to provide greater potentials or potential differences than required by the control characteristic showing critical values.

-(5-6-7) Maximum and minimum values for plate to cathode potential drop represent the normal variations due to different tubes of a given type, to age of the tube, and to variations in electron flow in the load.
-Tube drop becomes important only when the potential for the load and plate circuit is small, for then the tube drop becomes a greater portion of the entire drop in the plate circuit.

-(8) Maximum instantaneous electron flow in the plate circuit is the greatest rate of flow that the tube may safely carry when operating conditions are normal.
-It would be the electron flow at the peak of positive plate potential.

-(9) Maximum average electron flow in the plate circuit is the greatest rate of flow that the tube may carry continuously without overheating.
+Ordinarily the grid circuit is designed to provide greater potentials or potential differences than required by the control characteristic showing critical values. - (5-6-7) Maximum and minimum values for plate to cathode potential drop represent the normal variations due to different tubes of a given type, to age of the tube, and to variations in electron flow in the load.
+Tube drop becomes important only when the potential for the load and plate circuit is small, for then the tube drop becomes a greater portion of the entire drop in the plate circuit. - (8) Maximum instantaneous electron flow in the plate circuit is the greatest rate of flow that the tube may safely carry when operating conditions are normal.
+It would be the electron flow at the peak of positive plate potential. - (9) Maximum average electron flow in the plate circuit is the greatest rate of flow that the tube may carry continuously without overheating.
 The flow rate is to be averaged over a period of time no greater than given under item 14.
-Since the electron flow is in would allow a rate of flow ruinous to the tube were it not stopped very quickly.
-Such a surge electron flow must not be permitted to continue for more than one-tenth second.
+Since the electron flow is in pulses, and in a half-wave circuit exists during only half of each cycle as a maximum, the average flow always must be much less than the peak flow.